 Tuscany has a long and rich history, and the region’s art and architecture are evidence of this.
 It was home to many famous artists such as Michelangelo, Botticelli, and Brunelleschi, whose work remains there.
 Perhaps one of the most recognizable pieces of art in Tuscany is Michelangelo’s David statue which can be found in Florence.

 Additionally, Botticelli’s Birth of Venus painting can be viewed at the Uffizi Gallery in Florence.
-You can see this gallery and more on the Florence City and Gallery Tour.
+You can see this gallery and more on the Florence Uffizi & Accademia Gallery Tour which includes skip-the-line tickets to both museums.
 Moreover, visitors to Tuscany should not miss out on seeing Brunelleschi’s Dome at the Santa Maria del Fiore Cathedral in Florence.
 Taking the Florence Duomo Complex Tour will make sure you don’t.

 In addition to these famous works of art, Tuscany is home to many impressive buildings and landmarks.
 The Leaning Tower of Pisa is perhaps the most well-known landmark in the region, but other towns have their architectural wonders as well.
 San Gimignano has its medieval towers and Siena boasts the beautiful Piazza del Campo square.
-Watch the Tuscan sunrise with our Tuscan Sunrise, San Gimignano, Pisa & Lucca Tour for an unforgettable adventure.
+See the art and architecture highlights of all these cities in one day on our Best of Tuscany Tour from Florence.

 Tuscan Food